Report: Child Poverty Could Be Cut In Half Over 10 Years, At A Hefty Price

 The group estimates that current levels of child poverty cost the U.S. between $800 billion and $1.1 trillion a year, due to lower productivity when poor children become adults and increased costs due to higher crime and poor health.
 Individual children also suffer, because they face lower educational achievement, maltreatment and other obstacles related to growing up poor.
 In the end, the panel says, the whole country pays the price.

-"Capable responsible, and healthy adults are the foundation of any well-functioning and prosperous society, yet in this regard the future of the United States is not as secure as it could be," says the report, which was released after a two-year study commissioned by Congress.
+"Capable, responsible, and healthy adults are the foundation of any well-functioning and prosperous society, yet in this regard the future of the United States is not as secure as it could be," says the report, which was released after a two-year study commissioned by Congress.
 It was conducted by a nonpartisan panel of poverty experts, primarily academics.

 To fix the problem, the panel suggests two possible packages.
 The first would expand existing programs that encourage work but also provide direct assistance.
-This would include increasing the Earned Income Tax Credit and child and dependent care tax credits for working families, and expanding housing vouchers and the Supplemental Nutritional Assistance Program, also known as food stamps.
+This would include increasing the earned income tax credit and child and dependent care tax credits for working families, and expanding housing vouchers and the Supplemental Nutritional Assistance Program, also known as food stamps.

-The second suggestion is be to expand the EITC and child care tax credits, raise the minimum wage and eliminate restrictions on immigrant families' access to government aid.
-The package would also provide a $2,700 yearly allowance for each child.
-This package would cost $109 billion a year, but create some 600,000 jobs, while also cutting the child poverty rate in half.
+The second suggestion is to expand the earned income and child care tax credits, raise the minimum wage and eliminate restrictions on immigrant families' access to government aid.
+The package also would provide a $2,700 yearly allowance for each child.
+This package would cost $109 billion a year but create some 600,000 jobs, while also cutting the child poverty rate in half.

 The panel estimates that in 2015, 9.6 million children — or 13 percent — lived in poverty.
 Two million of those children were in "deep poverty," which means their families had resources that fell below half the poverty line.
 In 2015, that line was $26,000 for a family of four.

-The poverty rate for children in immigrant families was twice as high as for those living in non-immigrant families — 21 percent compared with 10 percent.
-Poverty among black and Hispanic children was also more than twice as high as for non-Hispanic white children, according to the National Academies calculations.
+The poverty rate for children in immigrant families was twice as high as for those living in nonimmigrant families — 21 percent compared with 10 percent.
+Poverty among black and Hispanic children also was more than twice as high as for non-Hispanic white children, according to the National Academies calculations.

 Loading...